ElementsProject/lightning/doc/lightningd-config.5.md

 active while awaiting splice confirmation, however you can only spend the smaller of the prior channel balance and the new one.

-* **experimental-peer-storage**

-  Specifying this option means we will store up to 64k of encrypted data for our peers, and give them our (encrypted!) backup data to store as well, based on a protocol similar to [bolt][bolt] #881.

 * **experimental-quiesce**

   Specifying this option advertizes `option_quiesce`.
 Not very useful